ElmehdiBennix/Inception_42/README.md

 # Inception - Docker Infrastructure Project

-A comprehensive Docker-based web infrastructure implementing WordPress, NGINX, MariaDB, and additional services with a focus on security, modularity, and best practices.
+A comprehensive Docker-based web infrastructure implementing LEMP stack with additional services and a focus on security, modularity, and best practices.

 ## Project Architecture